-Materials: Mushroom grey (beige) painted iron.
-Mushroom grey painted aluminium lampshade.
+Materials: Mushroom grey (beige) painted iron round base and rods.
+Mushroom grey painted aluminium conical lampshade.
 3 chromed metal springs.
 Some metal and plastic parts.
 Cast iron counterweight in the base.
 Green felt on the bottom.
 Bakelite socket.

 Height: 65 cm / 25.59” – adjustable

 Lampshade: 14,4 x 21 cm / 5.66 x 8.26”

 Base: ∅ 18 cm / 7.08”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.